icedpygui/IcedPyGui/README.md

     ```
     * @dataclass needs to be supported (support soon)

+## Pyo3 Enhancements
+There are a number of future possible enhancements related to parrallism and async.

 ## Installation (PiPy)

-* Go to the examples repository https://github.com/icedpygui/IcedPyGui-Python-Examples
+* Go to the examples repository https://github.com/icedpygui/IcedPyGui-Python-Examples and follow the readme instructions.

 ## Installation (Rust)
 * Install Rust